Best Outdoor Gear: Stuff You Need For Epic Adventures

 Best backpacking shelter

-For backpacking, I use this Big Agnes ultralight Tiger Wall UL2 tent (Buy at Amazon | Backcountry | Campsaver | REI.)
-The tent is super light, and I will never tire of sleeping with the rainfly off in a remote area.
-There is nothing more relaxing than stargazing to fall asleep.
+For backpacking, my go-to tent is the Big Agnes Tiger Wall UL2 (Buy at Amazon | Backcountry | Campsaver | REI).
+This ultralight tent is incredibly lightweight, and I love sleeping with the rainfly off in remote areas—there’s nothing better than stargazing as you drift off to sleep.

-I also use its footprint (buy at Amazon | Campsaver | REI.)
-I’ve never had a problem with either product and I highly recommend them.
+To protect my tent, I also use the matching footprint (buy at Amazon | Campsaver | REI), and I’ve never had any issues with durability.
+I highly recommend both.

-I also use the mtnGLO Lights (buy at Amazon | Campsaver | REI) when I’m backpacking, which come in white, blue/green, or red.
+For added convenience, I bring along the mtnGLO Lights (buy at Amazon | Campsaver | REI), which come in white, blue/green, or red—perfect for lighting up my campsite.

 Big Agnes Tiger Wall UL2 Tent